Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 #### User Stories

-The following user stories (by epic) were completed over the 3 sprints:

 **EPIC 1 - Base Setup**

 As a developer, I need to create the base.html page and structure so that other pages can reuse the layout

-As a developer, I need to create static resources so that images, css and javascript work on the website

 As a developer, I need to set up the project so that it is ready for implementing the core features

-As a developer, I need to create the footer with social media links and contact information

 As a developer, I need to create the navbar so that users can navigate the website from any device